IS GOD CALLING YOU TO

 Camp has plenty of space for running and hiking.
 Staff will often work out early in the morning or on their scheduled time off.
 We have some basic gym equipment, but you have to remember that this ain’t Anytime Fitness.

 Northern Frontier is a place that provides many benefits both now and in the future.
-It’s a place where you learn and practice professional competencies that will serve you well with any future employment.
+It’s where you learn and practice professional competencies that will serve you well in future employment.
 Therefore, you should speak of this work on your resume and in future interviews for what it truly is: Professional Youth Development!

 Consider what the job might look like on your resume.

-While daily working on a team of childcare professionals, I accomplished the following:
+While working daily with a team of childcare professionals, I accomplished the following:

 Connected with each camper through intentional conversations, listening well and seeking opportunities to engage campers and build community among themselves; developed a team-mindset among peers and supervisors while problem-solving camper and program-related issues.